This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has chills, a cough, or feels weak and achy.

-- Your child has swelling in his arms or legs.
+- Your child has swelling in his or her arms or legs.

 - You have questions or concerns about your child's condition or care.